New standards limit the “smoothing” of revenue and income in long-term service contracts

 INTRODUCTION

-For many years, revenue recognition financial accounting has not been one of the things that an Aftermarket Services Leader has worried ab ut.
-But the situation is changing because, on May 28, 2014, the United States Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) jointly issued Accounting Standards Codification (ASC) 606 regarding revenue from contracts with customers.
+For many years, revenue recognition financial accounting has not been one of the things that an Aftermarket Services Leader has worried about.
+However, the situation is changing because, on May 28, 2014, the United States Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) jointly issued Accounting Standards Codification (ASC) 606 regarding revenue from contracts with customers.
 The impact of ASC 606 is on enterprises selling multi-year contracts or includes such contracts as part of multi-year operating leases.
-These changes are in effect now for public companies and in November 2018 for private ones.
+These changes will now be in effect for public companies and private ones in November 2018.

 - Bonus calculations, previously based on bookings, may change because the revenue recognition will not be as predictable as once.